Hvassaa/go-2048/README.md

 ## Acknowledgement

 The original version of 2048 can be found [here](https://github.com/gabrielecirulli/2048).
-Go-2048's behaviour might behave a little different, since it has been a while since I played the original and I did not look the source code.